hse-project/rfcs/rfcs/hse/0003-wal-design.md

 #### Tansaction writes

 A KVDB client txn is uniquely identified by its transaction id (TID).
-For a non-timestamped KVS, the view seqno bumped at tx begin is used as the transaction identifier.
+For a non-timestamped KVS, the view seqno bumped at tx begin serves as the TID.

 The HSE minted commit sequence number is sufficient to order client transactions at replay time.
-The rid can be used further to order operations within a transaction.
-If maintaining a global atomic for rid proves to be a bottleneck, then the rid could be a per-transaction entity for tx-mutations and the global atomic can be used purely for non-tx mutations.
+The rid is still used to order operations within a transaction.
+If maintaining a global atomic for rid proves to be a bottleneck, then we could have a per-transaction rid to order tx-mutations.
+The global rid can then be used purely for non-tx mutations.

 The ingest pipeline work imposes the following behavioral change on how transactions are implemented: